 “That was great feedback for our students and it was also great for the PE teachers,” said Rick Carr, Lehmkuhler’s PE teacher.
 “You have your opinions about the activities in PE.
 You think you can’t play badminton because it doesn’t get your heart rate up enough, but we got some tremendous heart rate feedback from badminton.
 That kind of justified it to our program and to not abandon the sports and the games for all fitness, fitness, fitness.”

 Teaching Essential Heart Rate Training Fitness Skills

 While teachers keep classes varied by mixing in games that motivate students to exercise in a heart rate zone, many are developing more lessons around fitness skills such as high-intensity interval training and other circuit-type workouts.
 Students must develop these skills intrinsically.

-“Kids today don’t know what it’s like to [work out] between 80 and 90 percent [of your target heart rate],” said Australian PE teacher Shane Stubbs.
+“Kids today don’t know what it’s like to between 80 and 90 percent ,” said Australian PE teacher Shane Stubbs.
 “No one has ever taught them.
 But we’re teaching them.”

 The first step, Stubbs says, is getting students familiar with what their heart rate monitors show them.
 A second crucial step is showing the students the data and helping them understand what it means to individuals of different fitness levels.